Christian Schichtl from Schwaig works in Florida for three weeks – and is already homesick

 Since 2018, the drum teacher has been a member of the percussion ensemble “Groovin’ Alps”, which has been performing in the German theme world at Disney World in Florida for years.
 At that time, he was recommended to the group by a fellow student, “and that’s how I joined,” says Schichtl.

 He made his debut at an FC Bayern fan festival, and he was able to perform a few more times with the musicians before Corona.
-Then there was a break until it started again this year: for two weeks on a ship between Finland and Sweden.
+Then there was a break until it started once more this year: for two weeks on a ship between Finland and Sweden.
 “And now it turned out that they asked me for Disney World,” says Strichl happily.

 The drummer doesn’t really know what’s in store for him.
 Just that he gets to play six times a day for 20 minutes.
 And that they play in costume.
 “I’m really excited,” reveals the Schwaiger.
 And he hopes to see a little bit of Florida too.
-He is very excited about the country and its people.
+He is very excited regarding the country and its people.
 “I’ve never been to America, I’m really excited,” admits Schichtl.
 He has two days off a week, and a car is made available to the musicians in addition to their accommodation.

 The 29-year-old has been playing the drums since he was eleven.
 At the age of 17 he went to the vocational school for music, later he added music studies to it.